KyberNetwork/developer-portal/docs/guide-reserves.md

 * Valid duration gives a time limit to the last price update, when the duration is over trades are stopped until the next price update.
 * Max imbalance values limit inventory changes since the last price update.
 Once again, if the imbalance threshold is exceeded for a specific token, trades are blocked until the next price update.
 * Step functions enable “automatic” price updates.
 When some token price has a clear trend, automatic price changes could act as a degenerated order book.
 This way, during periods the reserve manager doesn’t control the price (between updates) steps simulate actual liquidity in an order book market.
-* Limited list of destination withdrawal addresses will prevent the operator account (hot wallet) from withdrawing funds to any destination address (if thist account is compromised).
+* Limited list of destination withdrawal addresses will prevent the operator account (hot wallet) from withdrawing funds to any destination address (if this account is compromised).

 ## Local testnet deployment
 Here, we will walk you through an example on running the deployment script on [Truffle's Ganache](https://truffleframework.com/ganache).